 Since 1850, the California State Library has collected legislative proceedings, hearings, and research reports; state agency reports; environmental impact reports; budgets and financial reports; statistical compilations; directories and organization charts; and periodicals.
 For more information on State Documents, please contact the Government Publications Section by telephone at 916-323-9845 or by e-mail at email@example.com.

-At the request of California legislators, the California State Library provide reproductions of images in its collections that can be used to adorn the walls of your office.
+At the request of California legislators, the California State Library can provide reproductions of images from its collections that can be used to adorn the walls of your office.
 View a sampling of the images that can be duplicated at your request and for information on requesting an image.